dave-007/csb/Deploy-Serverless-Containers-With-Azure-Cloud-Shell/Deploy-Serverless-Containers-With-Azure-Cloud-Shell.md

 ## Step 4 - Create a Docker File

-You can type `cls` to clear the screen, then type `code DOCKERFILE` to launce the cloud shell's code editor.
+You can type `cls` to clear the screen, then type `code DOCKERFILE` to launce the cloud shell editor.
 Use the editor to paste in the content of the dockerfile below.

 ```ps
 code DOCKERFILE
 ```

- Paste the following code block to the DOCKERFILE **using *Control-V* instead of right-click**, then click the ellipsis **(...)** in upper right corner of the code editor to save, then close code editor.
+ Paste the following code block to the DOCKERFILE **using *Control-V* instead of right-click**, then click the ellipsis **(...)** in upper right corner of the cloud shell editor to save, then close editor.

 ```ps